NyaMeeEain/Applications-Security/JSON Web Token Attack.md

+JSON Web authentication
+Sep 28, 2016

-JSON Web Token is a compact mechanism used for transferring claims between two Endpoint to protect the integrity of the underlying message using a Message Authentication Code (MAC) encrypted.
+JSON Web Tokens used by most modern web applications instead of using session base cookies claims between two Endpoint to protect the integrity of the underlying message using a Message Authentication Code (MAC) encrypted.
 A JSON Web Token consists of three parts; an encoded Header, an encoded Payload and the Signature.

 * The Header contains metadata, defines the type of token and the algorithm used for encryption of Payload.